 Make time to communicate to your partner too

-As parents, we have decided to have a couple of evenings where we can just unload stuff and say how we are feeling without looking for solutions as well.
+As parents, we have decided to have a couple of evenings where we can unload stuff and discuss our feelings.
+We aren’t doing it looking for solutions, but just to vent.

-It seems we can both get caught up in our different roles and work worlds which the other doesn’t automatically understand, and then feel resentful when things get tough in those worlds and the other doesn’t seem to appreciate what’s going on, even though sometimes we haven’t actually told them.
+It seems we can both get caught up in our different roles and work worlds; which the other doesn’t automatically understand.
+We then feel resentful when things get tough in those worlds and the other doesn’t seem to appreciate what’s going on.
+Even though sometimes we haven’t actually told them.

-I’m not sure I have explained that too well, but we have found resentment can build quickly and perhaps just some ringed off, not to be interrupted talk time will help avoid that.
+We have found resentment can build quickly and perhaps just some talk time without interruptions will help avoid that.

 I also mentioned about communication with our most challenging child; by that I mean showing love in a way they can understand.

 Tell them you love them and give them a hug